 BatchEncoder is an audio files conversion software.
 It supports most of popular audio file formats including lossy and lossless compression.
 The program is very simple to use.
 BatchEncoder is basically GUI front-end for command-line tools.
 All it does is create background processes and pass arguments to it with options set in presets/format menu and additionally adds input and output file paths.

 EAC is often used to create an exact copy of a CD which can be stored in a digital media archive or library.
 The goal is to preserve all information from a CD, such that the CD can be recreated from an archive and or is playable from a library.
-With EAC, the original audio files and a .cue file, an exact copy can be made and with FLAC files, a lossless music library may be built.
-Creating a folder which contains the audio files and a cue file is done via the following method:
+With EAC, the original audio files and a .cue file, an exact copy can be made; and with FLAC files, a lossless music library may be built.
+Creating an individual folder which contains the album’s compressed audio files and a cue file is done via the following method: